In show of support, Canada, France open consulates in Greenland

 Recognition

-According to Assoc Prof Strandsbjerg, the two consulates – which will be attached to the French and Canadian embassies in Copenhagen – will give Greenland an opportunity to “practise” at being independent, as the island has long dreamt of cutting its ties to Denmark one day.
+According to Mr Strandsbjerg, the two consulates – which will report to the French and Canadian embassies in Copenhagen – will give Greenland an opportunity to “practice” independence, as the island has long dreamt of cutting its ties to Denmark.

 The decision to open diplomatic missions is also a recognition of Greenland’s growing autonomy, laid out in its 2009 Self-Government Act, Ms Nissen said.